Domain Generalization for Medical Image Analysis: A Review: Methods

 \subsubsection{Data Augmentation}

+{\REV Data augmentation is one of the most prevalent and important forms of DG in \MIA.
+It refers to techniques that artificially expand and diversify the training dataset by applying various transformations to existing data.
+The primary goal is to improve the model's ability to generalize across different domains by exposing it to a wider range of data variations during training.
+Unlike feature-level augmentation (\secref{sec:feat_aug}), which modifies the learned feature representations, data-level augmentation directly alters the input data-space.

+The widespread adoption and significance of data augmentation in DG for \MIA stem from its effectiveness, relative simplicity, and broad applicability across different tasks and modalities.
+It serves several crucial purposes: \begin{itemize} \item Simulating domain shift: By applying transformations that mimic potential variations across different domains (e.g., changes in image intensity, contrast, or noise levels), models can learn to be more robust to these shifts. \item Addressing data scarcity: In medical imaging, where large, diverse datasets are often challenging to obtain, augmentation can help mitigate the limitations of small sample sizes. \item Enhancing model generalizability: By exposing the model to a broader range of data variations, it can learn more robust and generalizable features. \end{itemize}

-This section reviews data augmentation techniques commonly used for domain generalization for \MIA.
-For a review of (non-DG) data augmentation method for \MIA, readers are referred to these survey papers~\cite{chlap2021review}.
+For a comprehensive review of general (non-DG) data augmentation methods for \MIA, readers are referred to the survey by Chlap~\etal~\cite{chlap2021review}.
+In the following subsections, we focus on augmentation techniques specifically designed or adapted for domain generalization in medical image analysis.}

 \paragraph{Randomization-based Augmentation} The idea of random augmentation is to generate novel input data by applying random transformations to the original data.
 Some conventional techniques include randomly applying flipping, rotation, scaling, cropping, adding noise, \textit{etc.}, which are used extensively to improve a model's generalization performance by reducing overfitting~\cite{shorten2019survey}.
 Li~\etal~\cite{li2021random} developed a novel style transfer network that augments a domain by modifying cardiac images with randomly sampled shape and spatial (\ie, slice index) priors to alleviate the modality-level difference for cardiac segmentation.
-Liu~\etal~\cite{liu2022domain} proposed a random amplitude mixup method that randomly mixes the amplitudes of different images for domain generalization for fundus image restoration.
+Liu~\etal~\cite{liu2022domain} proposed a random amplitude mixup method that randomly mixes the amplitudes of different images for DG for fundus image restoration. {\REV Billot~\etal~\cite{BILLOT2023102789} introduced SynthSeg, a novel approach that leverages domain randomization to train a segmentation network on synthetic brain MRI scans with randomized contrasts and resolutions.
+This method enables the network to generalize to real scans of varying imaging characteristics without retraining.
+Similarly, Shen~\etal~\cite{10.1007/978-3-031-16434-7_21} proposed RandStainNA, which unifies stain normalization and augmentation techniques by randomly generating virtual stain templates.}